Adobe acquires social media firm Behance as it expands in cloud

-BOSTON (Reuters) - Adobe Systems Inc (ADBE.O) has acquired Behance, a privately held service that designers and companies use to display creative works over the Internet, expanding the software maker’s Web-based offerings.
+BOSTON, Dec 20 (Reuters) - Adobe Systems Inc has acquired Behance, a privately held service that designers and companies use to display creative works over the Internet, expanding the software maker’s Web-based offerings.

 The maker of Photoshop and Acrobat software said the move, which it announced on Thursday, would accelerate efforts to bring “community” features to its Creative Cloud line of design software, which it introduced last year.